Keloid: Treatments

 Prevention of keloid scars in patients with a known predisposition to them includes preventing unnecessary trauma or surgery (such as ear piercing and elective mole removal) whenever possible.
 Any skin problems in predisposed individuals (e.g., acne, infections) should be treated as early as possible to minimize areas of inflammation.

-Treatments (both preventive and therapeutic) available are pressure therapy, silicone gel sheeting, intra-lesional triamcinolone acetonide (TAC), cryosurgery (freezing), radiation, laser therapy (PDL), IFN, 5-FU and surgical excision as well as a multitude of extracts and topical agents.
-Appropriate treatment of a keloid scar is age-dependent: radiotherapy, anti-metabolites and corticosteroids would not be recommended to be used in children, in order to avoid harmful side effects, like growth abnormalities.
+Treatments (both preventive and therapeutic) available are pressure therapy, silicone gel sheeting, intra-lesional triamcinolone acetonide (TAC), cryosurgery (freezing), radiation, pulsed dye laser (PDL), interferon (IFN), fluorouracil (5-FU) and surgical excision as well as a multitude of extracts and topical agents.
+Appropriate treatment of a keloid scar is age-dependent: radiotherapy, anti-metabolites, and corticosteroids would not be recommended to be used in children, to avoid harmful side effects, like growth abnormalities.

-In adults, corticosteroids combined with 5-FU and PDL in a triple therapy, enhance results and diminish side effects.
+In adults, corticosteroids combined with 5-FU and PDL in triple therapy enhance results and diminish side effects.

 Cryotherapy (or cryosurgery) refers to the application of extreme cold to treat keloids.
-This treatment method is easy to perform, effective and safe and has the least chance of recurrence.
+This treatment method is easy to perform, effective, safe, and has the least chance of recurrence.

-Surgical excision is currently still the most common treatment for a significant amount of keloid lesions.
-However, when used as the solitary form of treatment there is a large recurrence rate of between 70 and 100%.
+Surgical excision is currently still the most common treatment for a significant number of keloid lesions.
+However, when used as the solitary form of treatment, there is a large recurrence rate of between 70 and 100%.
 It has also been known to cause a larger lesion formation on recurrence.
 While not always successful alone, surgical excision when combined with other therapies dramatically decreases the recurrence rate.
-Examples of these therapies include but are not limited to radiation therapy, pressure therapy and laser ablation.
+Examples of these therapies include but are not limited to radiation therapy, pressure therapy, and laser ablation.
 Pressure therapy following surgical excision has shown promising results, especially in keloids of the ear and earlobe.
 The mechanism of how exactly pressure therapy works is unknown at present, but many patients with keloid scars and lesions have benefited from it.

-Intralesional injection with a corticosteroid such as Kenalog (triamcinolone acetonide) does appear to aid in the reduction of fibroblast activity, inflammation and pruritus.
+Intralesional injection with a corticosteroid such as triamcinolone acetonide does appear to aid in the reduction of fibroblast activity, inflammation and pruritus.

-Tea tree oil, salt or other topical oil has no effect on keloid lesions.
+Tea tree oil, salt, or other topical oil does not affect keloid lesions.

 A 2022 systematic review included multiple studies on laser therapy for treating keloid scars.
 There was not enough evidence for the review authors to determine if laser therapy was more effective than other treatments.
-They were also unable to conclude if laser therapy leads to more harm than benefits compared with no treatment or different kinds of treatment.
+They were also unable to conclude whether laser therapy leads to more harm than benefits compared with no treatment or different kinds of treatment.

-Another 2022 systematic review compared silicone gel sheeting with no treatment, treatment with non-silicone gel sheeting and treatment with intralesional injections of triamcinolone acetonide.
-The authors only found two small studies (36 participants in total) that compared these treatment options so were unable to determine which (if any) was more effective.
+Another 2022 systematic review compared silicone gel sheeting with no treatment, treatment with non-silicone gel sheeting, and treatment with intralesional injections of triamcinolone acetonide.
+The authors only found two small studies (36 participants in total) that compared these treatment options, so they were unable to determine which (if any) was more effective.